Updated April 15, 2021

 Horse lovers will want to hoof it to one of Northern Ireland’s loveliest regions for a stay in this off-grid horsebox in the grounds of a working farm.
-Your spacious trailer comes complete with box bed, fully equipped kitchen and a wood burning stove.
+Keep an eye on the spacious trailer's return this spring - it comes complete with box bed, fully equipped kitchen and a wood burning stove.

 Hosted in Lackan Cottage Farm near the glorious Mourne Mountains in County Down, you’ll be right by the Brontë’s ancestral home and the striking watery trails of Silent Valley Reservoir.
 Foodies can’t leave here without sampling delicious Lough Neagh eel and ripe blue cheese from Rathgore.

-Price: From £55 per box per night, there’s no need to hold your horses on this one.
+Price: From £55 per night, there’s no need to hold your horses on this one.